Amazonite

 Amazonite, also known as amazonstone, is a green tectosilicate mineral, a variety of the potassium feldspar called microcline.
 Its chemical formula is KAlSi_{3}O_{8}, which is polymorphic to orthoclase.

-Its name is taken from that of the Amazon River, from which green stones were formerly obtained, though it is unknown whether those stones were amazonite.
-Although it has been used for jewellery for well over three thousand years, as attested by archaeological finds in Middle and New Kingdom Egypt and Mesopotamia, no ancient or medieval authority mentions it.
-It was first described as a distinct mineral only in the 18th century.
+The name is derived from the Amazon River, from which green stones were once believed to have been obtained, although it remains uncertain whether those stones were actually amazonite.
+Although amazonite has been used for jewellery for more than three thousand years, as evidenced by archaeological finds in Middle and New Kingdom Egypt and Mesopotamia, it is not mentioned by any ancient or medieval sources.
+It was first described as a distinct mineral in the 18th century.

 Green and greenish-blue varieties of potassium feldspars that are predominantly triclinic are designated as amazonite.
 It has been described as a "beautiful crystallized variety of a bright verdigris-green" and as possessing a "lively green colour".
 It is occasionally cut and used as a gemstone.

 Occurrence

 Amazonite is a mineral of limited occurrence.
 In Bronze Age Egypt, it was mined in the southern Eastern Desert at Gebel Migif.
 In early modern times, it was obtained almost exclusively from the area of Miass in the Ilmensky Mountains, 50 mi southwest of Chelyabinsk, Russia, where it occurs in granitic rocks.

 Amazonite is now known to occur in various places around the world.
 Those places are, among others, as follows: